 The three BCAAs are leucine, isoleucine, and valine.
 They have been shown to decrease muscle damage in endurance and resistance training athletes (Greer et al., 2007; Howatson et al., 2012 ).
 Effective dose recommendation is 10 grams twice a day of a 2:1:1 ratio of leucine, isoleucine, and valine respectively.
 Be warned that these taste like ass unless you get the flavored kind.
 Use caution when getting the flavored kind and pay attention and do your research to what else is in it.

-When used correctly, might help improve endurance (Bellinger et al., 2014; Ducker et al., 2013; Smith-Ryan et al., 2014) .
-Recommended dosage of beta alanine ranges from 1.6-6.4 grams a day based on body size.
+When used correctly, it might help improve endurance (Bellinger et al., 2014; Ducker et al., 2013; Smith-Ryan et al., 2014) .
+The recommended dosage of beta alanine ranges from 1.6-6.4 grams a day based on body size.
 It is recommended to start at the low end and gradually increase the amount.